Pawelosus/Castle-Wars/README.md

 ## Features

 - **Gameplay Mechanics** Core gameplay mechanics of the game have been recreated.
-- **Custom Card Decks** Players can customize their card decks and store them in files for later use
+- **Custom Card Decks** Players can customize their card decks and store them in files for later use.

 ## Usage